Password-protect a Pages document on Mac

 Set up Touch ID to open password-protected documents

 Before you can use Touch ID to open password-protected documents, you need to set it up on your computer.

 To set up Touch ID, do both of the following:

 macOS Ventura 13 or later: Choose Apple menu > System Settings, click Touch ID & Password, click Add Fingerprint, then follow the on-screen instructions.

 macOS 12 or earlier: Choose Apple menu > System Preferences, click Touch ID, click Add Fingerprint, then follow the on-screen instructions.

 Note: If you don’t see Touch ID, this feature isn’t available on your Mac.

-Set up Touch ID for Pages: In Pages, choose Pages > Settings (from the Pages menu at the top of your screen), then select the checkbox for Use Touch ID.
+Set up Touch ID for Pages: In Pages, choose Pages > Settings (from the Pages menu at the top of your screen), then select the tick box for Use Touch ID.

 Open a password-protected document with Touch ID